-The good news is that faulty outlets cost very little to replace, and can quickly be be done by a professional electrician.
+The good news is that faulty outlets cost very little to replace, and can quickly be be done by a local electrician.
 However, before contacting an electrician, you should try to troubleshoot the electrical problem yourself to determine whether it’s necessary to make a service call.

 1. Check Other Outlets and Lights

 First, it’s best to check if there are any other outlets or lights affected, which can be done by connecting an appliance to another outlet to see if it’s working.
 You can also use a voltage tester to test the outlets.
 Also, you should switch the lights on and off in the room where the dead outlet is located to test for power.
 In case everything else is working properly, the reason may be a fault in the electrical outlet that needs to be repaired or replaced.